Angus-Paillaugue/Portfolio/src/lib/projects/en/Skill Forge.md

 Skill Forge also provides comprehensive tools for users to track their coding journey.
 Users can view their submission history, monitor which exercises they have completed, and track how they stack up against others via the ranking system.
 A key feature of the platform is the ability to fetch a user’s rank based on the number of distinct exercises they’ve successfully completed.
 Real-Time Feedback and Detailed Analytics

 Users receive instant feedback after submitting solutions.
 This feedback includes a breakdown of each test case (whether it passed or failed) and detailed performance analytics.
-In the future, we plan to integrate code profiling tools, allowing users to get even more insights into their submission's performance.
+In the future, I plan to integrate code profiling tools, allowing users to get even more insights into their submission's performance.

 ## Conclusion